Cops: Suspects in attack on elderly woman are ages 11 to 18 – KION546

 Associated Press

-SAN FRANCISCO (AP) — Three children ages 11, 13, and 14 and an 18-year-old have been arrested in the beating and robbing of a 70-year-old Asian woman who was attacked last month inside her San Francisco apartment building, police announced Monday.
+SAN FRANCISCO (AP) — Three children ages 11, 13, and 14 and an 18-year-old beat and robbed a 70-year-old Asian woman last month inside her San Francisco apartment building and two of them have been arrested, police said Monday.

 The woman was outside her Chinatown building when the suspects approached her on July 31 and spoke to her, said San Francisco Police Chief Bill Scott.

-Note: This story has been corrected to say that two suspects, not four, have been arrested